adsanderson/js-design-test/README.md

 To install Grunt.js run `$ npm install -g grunt-cli` from your terminal.

+To install the application dependencies run `$ npm install`

 ### Testing

 To run the tests for the application run `$ grunt test`